functionland/BLOX/Electrical/DevKit/documents/documents_md/Flashing_VL805_SPI_Flash.md

 | 17        | 3.3v     | +3V3,WP,HLD   |

-Power On RPi Zero with USB micro connector with PWR IN label.
+Power On RPi Zero with USB micro connector with PWR IN label. and connect to RPi Zero consol and run below commands.

-enable SPI with raspi-config cmd
+enable SPI with raspi-config command.

 ```bash
 sudo raspi-config